You are here

 The latest information/news about educator preparation and licensure.

-- The National Association of State Directors of Teacher Education and Certification (NASDTEC) presents the Model Code of Ethics (MCEE), a common language of ethics developed by educators for educators.
-The MCEE is the first common language of ethics that can support and guide decisions regarding professional practice.
-Educators and administrators are encouraged to include the following listed resources in a future training or Professional Learning Community (PLC).
-For questions or comments contact NASDTEC at firstname.lastname@example.org.
+- The National Association of State Directors of Teacher Education and Certification (NASDTEC) presents the Model Code of Ethics (MCEE), a common language of ethics developed by educators for educators that can support and guide decisions regarding professional practice.
+Ideal for in-service training or professional learning communities (PLCs).
+Get started with the following resources: